beejjorgensen/bgpython/src/bgpython_chapter_12_mod.md

 Open a ZIP archive and print out a directory of the files that are in there, their size in bytes, and the time they were last modified.

+> If you're unfamiliar with the ZIP format, it's a way to take multiple
+> files and compress them into a single file, called a _ZIP archive_.
+> The _table of contents_ shows what files exist within the ZIP file.
+> They can be recovered later by _extracting_ them, but we're not going
+> to do that for this project.

 An [flx[example ZIP file can be found in the examples directory|example.zip]].